-One of our niche talents at Helec is our ability to design, install, then maintain quality communal heating units for both domestic and commercial properties that are seeking new ways to reduce their damaging CO2 emissions and improve their energy efficiency.
-No aspect of the job is out of our skill set and we can assist with everything from assessing feasibility to designing plant rooms, right through to installation.
+One of our niche talents at Helec is our ability to design, construct off-site & install, then maintain quality communal heating EnSmart systems for both domestic and mixed commercial properties that are seeking new ways to reduce their damaging CO2 emissions and improve their energy efficiency.

 What Are The Benefits Of A Communal Heating System?